locherry/heron-watch/README.md

 - Keep hooks and utilities in `/lib` for centralized reuse.
 - Use separate files for platform-specific code (`Alert.ts` + `Alert.web.ts`).
 - Group icons and SVG assets in `/lib/icons` or `/assets`.

+## Commit Message Conventions

+To maintain clear, consistent, and informative commit history, follow these guidelines for commit messages:

+### Structure

+- **type**: Indicates the category or scope of the change.
+- **short summary**: Brief description of the change.

+### Common Types

+- **UX:** Changes related to user experience or UI improvements.
+- **UI:** Visual or interface updates, such as adding buttons, icons, or layout fixes.
+- **API:** Backend API changes, including fetching, data handling, or integration updates.
+- **TS:** Fixes or updates related to TypeScript types or errors.
+- **DOC:** Documentation updates or comments.
+- **TEST:** Adding or updating tests.

+### Guidelines

+- Prefix the subject with the type followed by a colon and a space, e.g., `API: Fix UseFetchQuery`.
+- Use **imperative mood** in the subject line (e.g., “Fix translation errors” not “Fixed…” or “Fixes…”).
+- Keep the subject line concise.

+### Examples

+- `UX: Move history in separate component`
+- `TS: Fix translations errors`
+- `API: Fix UseFetchQuery`

+---

+Following this convention ensures the commit history is easy to scan, understand, and trace, improving collaboration and code review efficiency.